bajamircea/bajamircea.github.io/_posts/2015-03-17-classic-raii.markdown

 categories: coding cpp
 ---

-RAII (Resource Aquisition Is Initialization) is a difficult to say name that does not do justice to **one of the most useful programming idioms**.
+RAII (Resource Acquisition Is Initialization) is a difficult to say name that does not do justice to **one of the most useful programming idioms**.
 This article describes the classic way of using RAII, with the full example of the [copy file example][copy-file] rewritten.